alteredgenome/orchenet/QUICKSTART.md

 # OrcheNet Quick Start Guide

-This guide will get you up and running with OrcheNet in minutes.
+Fast track to get OrcheNet running on Debian 13 with MikroTik routers in 30 minutes.

-## Prerequisites
+## What You Need

 ### Required Software
 - **Python 3.9+**: https://www.python.org/downloads/